Economy weighs on Russia World Cup plans amid FIFA scandal

 Russia won the right to host the finals in 2010 with a bid promising to overhaul the transport system, build state-of-the-art sport facilities and put several regional cities on the map.

-It expects to spend more than 660 billion rubles ($12 billion) on preparations including building six new stadiums, hotels, training grounds and health facilities.
+It expects to spend more than 660 billion roubles (8 billion pounds) on preparations including building six new stadiums, hotels, training grounds and health facilities.

 Costly airport renovations and high-speed rail links are also needed to ease travel between the 11 host cities, the most distant of which, Yekaterinburg, is almost 2,000 km (1,250 miles) from Moscow.